DENGYONGZHEN/devops-space/DOP-C02 catogried.md

 - 🔑C. In the CloudFormation template, add an EC2 launch template resource.
 Place the configuration file content in the launch template.
 Add an AWS Systems Manager Resource Data Sync resource to the template to poll for updates to the configuration.

-- ##### 🔑D. In the CloudFormation template, add CloudFormation init metadata.
+- ##### 🔑D. In the CloudFormation template, add <mark>CloudFormation init metadata</mark>.
 Place the configuration file content in the metadata.
-Configure the cfn-init script to run when the instance is launched, and configure the cfn-hup script to poll for updates to the configuration.
+Configure the <mark>cfn-init </mark>script to run when the instance is launched, and configure the <mark>cfn-hup script</mark> to poll for updates to the configuration.

 > 1. **核心需求**：
 >